chinmaymk/angular-charts/README.md

   yAxisTickFormat: 's', //refer tickFormats in d3 to edit this value
   xAxisMaxTicks: 7, // Optional: maximum number of X axis ticks to show if data points exceed this number
   yAxisTickFormat: 's', // refer tickFormats in d3 to edit this value
-  waitForHeightAndWidth: false // if true, it will not throw an error when the height or width are not defined (e.g. while creating a modal form), and it will be keep watching for valid height and width values
+  waitForHeightAndWidth: false, // if true, it will not throw an error when the height or width are not defined (e.g. while creating a modal form), and it will be keep watching for valid height and width values
+  margin: { // Optional: If any margins are present they will override the default margins, expressed in pixels
+    top: 0,
+    left: 20,
+    bottom: 40,
+    right: 20
+  }
 };
 ```